 Spring 2018 article compares shared perspectives between Reading Recovery and dyslexia-specific programs, and important differences that demonstrate why the one-to-one intervention meets and exceeds the intent of an instructional approach deemed critical for dyslexic learners.

 What’s the Fuss About Phonics and Word Study?

 Dr. Patricia Scharer, The Ohio State University

-Spring 2019 article identifies misunderstandings in literature over time and confirms how Reading Recovery teachers provide instruction in phonemic awareness and word analysis and both reading and writing activities of every lesson.
+Spring 2019 article identifies misunderstandings in literature over time and confirms how Reading Recovery teachers provide instruction in phonemic awareness and word analysis in both reading and writing activities of every lesson.

 RRCNA Briefing Papers and Response Articles

 Early Literacy Matters: Dyslexia, Specific Learning Disabilities, and Reading Recovery